DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-tables/manipulate-table-elements.md

 ## Reorder Table Cells

-In [Report Explorer](../../report-designer-tools/ui-panels/report-explorer.md) you can change the order of table cells.
-Select a cell and drag it to a new position.
+You can change table cells' order in the [Report Explorer](../../report-designer-tools/ui-panels/report-explorer.md).
+To do this, select a cell and drag it to a new position.

 ![](../../../../images/eurd-web-table-cells-report-explorer.png)